To help make you feel more comfortable in our auction setting, here is a list of auction terms that are regularly used at auctions.

-Words and Phrases You May Hear At Auction:
+What Are Some Words and Phrases You May Hear at an Auction:

-- Absolute auction – An auction where the property is sold to the highest qualified bidder without the seller’s opportunity to reject the bid.
-An absolute auction is established by the auctioneer at the time the bidding is opened.
+- Absolute Auction – An auction where the property is sold to the highest qualified bidder without the seller’s opportunity to reject the bid.
+The auctioneer establishes an absolute auction at the time the bidding is opened.
 Sometimes called an auction without reserve.

 - Appraisal – An opinion of value provided by a certified appraiser.
 A bidder who wants an appraisal may hire a certified appraiser who can then schedule access to the property.
 Because all properties are sold “as is” and without contingencies, the existence or acquisition of an appraisal has no bearing on the sale.